Reviews You Can Rely On

 Rain boots are not typically synonymous with comfort.
 Between brands and styles, there will be a range of fits.
 Measuring your feet will help dial in a proper fit, and as most rain boots are offered in full sizes only, in most cases, we recommend sizing up if you are a half size.

 If you like, you can BYO comfort and insulation with a good pair of socks.
-For warmer climates, thinner socks are preferred, and for colder climates, thicker socks will most likely be the top choice.
+For warmer climates, thinner socks are preferred, and for colder climates, thicker socks will be a better choice.
 Another layer of consideration is the footbeds.
+Rain boots are notorious for lacking arch support.
+In fact, out of all the rain boots we tested, we would report that only two of them provided any arch support whatsoever.
 Removable footbeds offer customization for added support while also allowing you to dry out between wet-weather excursions.
-We did not test a single rain boot that had proper arch support, so if you are someone with high arches, you might want to consider adding a footbed to your boots.
+So if you are someone with high arches who needs extra support, we highly recommend trying on rain boots with a customized footbed.

 rain boots - the signature elastic stretch sides and pull tabs help improve the...